alexGhoro/react-context-hooks/README.md

 # react-context-hooks
 Fork project to learn React Hooks.
-Following the tutoria on the Net Ninja YouTube channel.
+Following the tutorial on the Net Ninja YouTube channel.